-- If your cost-sharing is a copay (a set amount of dollars, for example, \$15.00), then you pay only that amount for any covered services from a network provider. - If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
-However, your cost depends on which type of provider you see: - o If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - o If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers.
-(Remember, the plan covers services from out-of-network providers only in certain situations, such as when you get a referral or for emergencies or urgently needed services.) - O If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers.
-(Remember, the plan covers services from out-of-network providers only in certain situations, such as when you get a referral, or for emergencies or outside the service area for urgently needed services.) - If you believe a provider has balance billed you, call Customer Service.
+- If your cost sharing is a copay (a set amount of dollars, for example, \$15.00), then you pay only that amount for any covered services from a network provider.
+You will generally have higher copays when you obtain care from out-of-network providers. - If your cost sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
+However, your cost depends on which type of provider you see: - o If you obtain covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - If you obtain covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - If you obtain covered services from an out-of-network provider who does not participate with Medicare, then you pay the coinsurance amount multiplied by the Medicare payment rate for non-participating providers. - If you believe a provider has balance billed you, call Customer Service.